Free Shipping Over $70

 7. Flush salts (pots): Seasonally run clean water through until free runoff to prevent internal quality issues from salt build-up.

 Pro tip: Fertilise on moist media (never bone-dry), then water through.
-High nitrogen without enough K/Ca often equals pretty leaves but poor fruit quality.
+High nitrogen without enough potassium or calcium often results in lush leaves but poor fruit quality.

 29088005_628174980908056_6409827424686571520_n (1)